 - Does the biodiesel producer meet ASTM D6751 specifications?

 Don't forget value-added support that goes beyond the sales team.
 That includes logistics and supply chain management as well as regulatory expertise and technical support.

 Any diesel engine can safely run on biodiesel blends without any modifications needed.
 Nearly 90 percent of medium- and heavy-duty truck original equipment manufacturers (OEMs) already support B20.
 In fact, at the recent National Biodiesel Conference, Ford, Isuzu Commercial Truck of America and John Deere all spoke about their companies’ support for biodiesel blends.

 “Biodiesel is very easy to use.
 It’s a drop-in fuel.
-You don’t have to have special infrastructure," said Patti Earley, the incoming president for NAFA Fleet Management Association.
+You don’t have to have special infrastructure," said Patti Earley, former president for NAFA Fleet Management Association.

 Get the best

 When you’re searching for how to purchase and use the best biodiesel, these are the answers.
-Get the best from REG: Learn about the benefits of REG-9000 Biodiesel.
+Get the best from Chevron Renewable Energy Group: Learn about the benefits of Chevron Renewable Energy Group's Biodiesel, InfiniD™.

 Chevron Renewable Energy Group delivers insightful content like this to your inbox in our e-newsletters.
 Sign up today.